 Meanwhile, Dun & Bradstreet’s Overall Business Health Index (OBHI), continues to flash warning signs regarding payment consistency and stability among US businesses.
 The index has fallen deeper into the high-risk category, indicating a greater number of firms will pay later, record defaults or become no longer viable in the months ahead.
 The move lower in the OBHI is bucking the broader macroeconomic trend and acting contrary to other comparable economic indicators which have stabilized in recent weeks.
 The persistent drop in the overall index indicates that the payment cycle continues to turn.

 The Small Business Health Index measures year-over-year small business performance through payment patterns and credit use.
 U.S. Jobs Health combines Small Business Health Index industry data with BLS figures to forecast monthly nonfarm payroll employment.
 The U.S. Overall Business Health Index provides a weighted average of Dun & Bradstreet’s Viability Score, Delinquency Predictor and Total Loss Predictor.
 The index ranges from zero (with all businesses recording high levels of risk) to 100% (with all businesses recording low levels of risk).
-Report based on data available as of February 27, 2017.
+Report based on data available as of November 29, 2019.